KHajji/distle/README.md

   <OUTPUT>
           The output file or '-' for stdout

+  [PRECOMPUTED_DISTANCES]
+          A tabular file with precomputed distances that don't have to be calculated again.

 Options:
   -i, --input-format <INPUT_FORMAT>
           The format of the input file

           [default: fasta]

           Possible values: